TaTo30/vue-pdf/docs/guide/introduction.md

 ## Server-Side Rendering

-`VuePDF` is a client-side library, so if you are working with SSR frameworks like `nuxt`, surely will throw error during building stage, if that the case, you could wrap library in some "client only" directive or component, also `usePDF` should be wrapped.
+`VuePDF` is a client-side library, so if you are working with a SSR framework like `nuxt`, surely it will throw an error during the building stage, if that is the case, you could wrap `VuePDF` in some sort of "client only" directive or component, also `usePDF` should be wrapped.

 ## Contributing